 Sooner or later you'll benefit from sound, but not slick city planning, which many people associate with land use zoning.
 We try to simplify that complex topic, while explaining where code enforcement fits in.

-And to see what's new at any given time, go on over to the so-called blog, which is more like a running tally of what we've all said.
+And to see what's new, go on over to the so-called blog, which is more like a list of recent pages.

 Last and importantly, we've included a group of pages about environmental sustainability because many neighborhood associations and city governments are talking about how to apply such ideas locally.
-Chief among worthwhile sustainability strategies may be containing suburban sprawl and encouraging redevelopment.
+Chief among worthwhile strategies may be stemming suburban sprawl and tackling redevelopment.